Oracle connector#

 Trino to Oracle type mapping#

 Trino supports creating tables with the following types in an Oracle database.
-The table shows the mappings from Trino to Oracle data types:
+The following table shows the mappings from Trino to Oracle data types:

 Note

-For types not listed in the table below, Trino can’t perform the CREATE TABLE <table> AS SELECT operations.
+For types not listed in the table below, Trino can’t perform CREATE TABLE <table> AS SELECT operations.
 When data is inserted into existing tables, Oracle to Trino type mapping is used.

 Trino to Oracle Type Mapping#